TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Introduction

 A straightforward way to satisfy such deletion requests is to retrain the entire model from scratch after each request.
 However, this strategy is computationally unsustainable in real-world systems, especially when deletion requests are frequent.
 As a result, \emph{machine unlearning} has emerged as a practical alternative for removing data influence without full retraining \citep{mu1,nguyen2025survey}.
 For practical unlearning in deployed MRS, it must satisfy three requirements simultaneously: \textbf{efficiency}, \textbf{forgetting fidelity}, and \textbf{retaining utility}.
 Specifically, it should process deletion requests without full retraining, thoroughly remove the influence of the target data, and preserve recommendation quality on the remaining data.
 The core challenge is that these objectives are inherently in tension~\citep{li2025recunlearn_survey, benchmark24}.

-Existing studies have explored unlearning from different perspectives, but they remain insufficient for MRS. Partition-based isolation approaches, \emph{e.g.}, RecEraser \citep{recu}, UltraRE~\citep{ultrare}, struggle to handle the strong dependencies in multimodal settings.
-Relation-aware graph unlearning methods are designed for structural removal, but they do not address the cross-modal coupling that is central to MRS. Although these approaches are relevant to user-item graph structures, they fail to capture the heterogeneous multimodal components that shape item representations.
-Conversely, recent multimodal unlearning efforts like MultiDelete \citep{multidelete} focus on erasing paired multimodal samples while preserving cross-modal alignment, yet they completely overlook the collaborative graph structure and the resulting ranked recommendation behavior.
-Consequently, \textbf{these disparate solutions leave a critical gap}: they fail to address how a deletion request should be jointly propagated and safely decoupled across both the interaction structure and the rich multimodal content in an MRS.
+Existing studies address complementary parts of the unlearning problem, but none jointly handles the collaborative structure, multimodal branches, and ranked outputs of an MRS. Partition-based isolation approaches, \emph{e.g.}, RecEraser~\citep{recu} and UltraRE~\citep{ultrare}, provide structured deletion strategies without modeling the cross-modal coupling central to MRS. Relation-aware graph unlearning methods remove structural influence at the node or edge level, but do not explicitly model the heterogeneous multimodal components that shape item representations.
+Conversely, multimodal unlearning methods such as MultiDelete~\citep{multidelete} erase paired multimodal samples while preserving cross-modal alignment, but do not target the collaborative graph structure or the resulting ranked recommendation behavior.
+MRS unlearning therefore requires a method that coordinates deletion across interaction structure, multimodal representations, and ranking outputs.

-To bridge this gap, MMRecUn recently emerged as the first approximate unlearning framework tailored specifically for MRS \citep{mmrecun}.
-By directly applying a reverse optimization step on the forgotten data alongside a forward repair step on the retained data, it successfully bypasses the prohibitive costs of data partitioning \citep{mmrecun}.
-However, this efficiency relies on a critical, yet flawed, assumption: it applies a largely \textbf{uniform reverse optimization} signal across the entire network \citep{mmrecun}.
-We argue that this uniform treatment fundamentally clashes with the inherently heterogeneous nature of modern MRS. For instance, MGCN treats multimodal fusion with a shared modality-aware graph convolution, but MIG-GT highlights a deeper fact: different modalities propagate information at different scales and therefore require distinct receptive fields, thereby introducing modality-independent graph components and global transformers~\citep{hu2025modality}.
+To bridge this gap, MMRecUn recently emerged as the first approximate unlearning framework tailored specifically for MRS~\citep{mmrecun}.
+By applying a reverse optimization step on forgotten data alongside a forward repair step on retained data, it avoids the cost of data partitioning~\citep{mmrecun}.
+Its reverse step, however, applies a largely \textbf{uniform reverse optimization} signal across the network.
+This uniform treatment is misaligned with the heterogeneous components of modern MRS. MGCN couples modalities through a shared modality-aware graph convolution, whereas MIG-GT uses modality-independent graph components and global transformers to accommodate modality-specific propagation scales and receptive fields~\citep{hu2025modality}.
+A single reverse signal therefore acts on components with different structures and response scales.